ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 ---
 layout: ballerina-configurable-left-nav-pages-swanlake
 title: Provide values to configurable variables
-description: You can provide values for configurable variables through multiple methods as described below.
+description: You can provide values for configurable variables through multiple methods, as described below.
 keywords: ballerina, programming language, configurable, variables, values, toml
 permalink: /learn/provide-values-to-configurable-variables/
 active: provide-values-to-configurable-variables
-intro: You can provide values for configurable variables through multiple methods as described below.
+intro: You can provide values for configurable variables through multiple methods, as described below.
 ---

->**Info:** The configuration values will be overridden in the following precedence order when retrieving them, if they are given through multiple ways.
+>**Info:** The configuration values will be overridden in the following precedence order when retrieving them if given in multiple ways.

-- **Command-line arguments:** The values can be configured through command-line arguments that get executed when running the Ballerina program.
+- **Command-line arguments:** The values can be configured through command-line arguments executed when running the Ballerina program.

 - **Configuration files:** The values can be defined using the [TOML syntax](#toml-syntax) and configured through configuration files.